openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

  * The input pre-processing operations are a part of a model.
 In this case, the application does not pre-process the input data as a separate step: everything is embedded into the model itself.
  * The input pre-processing operations are not a part of a model and the pre-processing is performed within the application which feeds the model with input data.

-In the first case, the Model Optimizer generates the IR with required pre-processing operations.
+In the first case, the Model Optimizer generates the IR with required pre-processing operations and no `mean` and `scale` parameters are required.

 In the second case, information about mean/scale values should be provided to the Model Optimizer to embed it to the generated IR.
 Model Optimizer provides a number of command line parameters to specify them: `--mean_values`, `--scale_values`, `--scale`.

-> **NOTE**: If both mean and scale values are specified, the mean is subtracted first and then scale is applied regardless of the order of options in command line.
-Input values are *divided* by the scale value(s).
-If also `--reverse_input_channels` option is used, the `reverse_input_channels` will be applied first, then `mean` and after that `scale`.
-In other words, the data flow in the model looks as following:
-`Parameter -> ReverseInputChannels -> Mean apply-> Scale apply -> the original body of the model`.

-There is no a universal recipe for determining the mean/scale values for a particular model.
-The steps below could help to determine them:
-* Read the model documentation.
-Usually the documentation describes mean/scale value if the pre-processing is required.
-* Open the example script/application executing the model and track how the input data is read and passed to the framework.
+Using these parameters Model Optimizer will embed the corresponding preprocessing block for mean-value normalization of the input data and will optimize this block so that the preprocessing takes negligible time for inference.

 For example, run the Model Optimizer for the PaddlePaddle* UNet model and apply mean-scale normalization to the input data.